karljohns0n/ansible-role-nginx-more/README.md

 ## Role Variables

-Nginx-more already provides a lot of built-in configuration therefore no templates are currently included in the playbook.
+Nginx-more already provides a lot of built-in configurations therefore no templates are currently included in the playbook.

 ### SELinux

-Fresh installation of nginx-more will conflict with SELinux.
+Fresh installation of nginx-more may conflict with SELinux.
 A role variable `nginx_selinux_permissive` is defined (boolean, default: 'true') to temporarily disable SELinux restrictions for the httpd_t context if set to `true` and if Ansible detect that SELinux is in enforcing mode.
 Those tasks are skipped if SELinux is disabled.

 ## Dependencies